 Electric cars use the same braking system as an ICE.
 This means they have brake pads and discs and need brake fluid to pressurise the system.
 The main difference between the systems is their efficiency.
 Thanks to ‘regenerative braking’, an electric car wastes less energy.

-Braking in an ICE is inefficient.
-Not only do the brakes create friction, which produces heat as a waste product, they also waste kinetic energy.
 While an electric car still wastes heat through friction, it can recapture kinetic energy.
-It is stored in the batteries to be reused at a later date.
+It is stored in the batteries to be reused later.
 This improves the range and allows electric cars to travel further on a single charge.

 If you’re starting to think about plugging into the electric revolution, you need to know what sort of budget you need before you can commit.
 Find out how much electric cars cost in this guide.